-Table 1.7 (refer to page 1-20) lists some of the job training and adult education programs available in or near the project study area.
+Table 1.7 lists some of the job training and adult education programs available in or near the project study area.
 Adult education and job training options range from technical courses to four-year degrees, as well as general education degrees, career training, resume and interview preparation, and adult literacy programs.